1997–98 Mexican Primera División season

 The 1997–98 Primera División de México (Mexican First Division) was the 56th professional season of Mexico's top-flight football league.
 The season began on Friday, July 25, 1997, and ended on April 6, 1998.
+The tournament was broken down into two seasons: Invierno 1997, which Cruz Azul won, and Verano 1998, which Deportivo Toluca won.
 UANL was promoted to the Mexico Primera División as Pachuca was relegated to the Primera División A.